adobe-type-tools/Adobe-Japan1/README.md

 6 | 2,741 | 20317–23057 | 23,058 | 2004-03-05 | 41–47
 7 | 2 | 23058–23059 | 23,060 | 2019-04-01 | 47

-Each CID (*Character ID*) in a character collection is associated with a class of character shapes or glyphs.
-The specific shape of a glyph from a given glyph class is dependent on the typeface style and possibly other factors.
-Glyphs for all CIDs are illustrated in this document, providing a specific example or instance of the correspondence between a CID and its glyph shape class.
+Each CID (*Character ID*) in a character collection is associated with a glyph in which a set of character shape variations is abstracted.
+Specific shapes included in the set are dependent on the typeface style and possibly other factors.
+Glyphs for all CIDs are illustrated in this document, providing a specific example or instance of the correspondence between a CID and its glyph.
 Font developers should design glyphs for each CID of the character collection, and may use this document as a reference when proofing or otherwise validating CIDFont resources.

 The following sections detail the history and contents of each of the eight Supplements of the Adobe-Japan1-7 character collection.